 The start and end distance, that is, the position of the first and the last post, can also be specified via point determination.
-To do this, click the
+To do this, click the icon and specify the position of the post.

 Create which posts?

 Here you specify by activating the corresponding checkboxes which posts are to be created.
 The creation of corner and transition posts is only possible if the By segments option beneath Reference for post distribution is active and if the guideline has a corner or a transition.